cscvlab/UODFs/README.md

 All configurable settings are accessible within the `scripts/utils/options.py`

 ## Run
-To train a single model,you can use it.
+To train a single model, you can use it.
 ```
 python scripts/train_main.py
 ```
-or if you need to test,you can use the following command.
+or if you need to test, you can use the following command.
 ```
 python scripts/test_main.py
 ```
-To generate fused point clouds and mesh, you can utilzed the following:
+To generate fused point clouds and mesh, you can utilze the following:
 ```
 python scripts/PostProccessing.py
 ```